cran/pander/README.md

 ![](https://raw.githubusercontent.com/Rapporter/pander/gh-pages/plots/graphs-1.png)

 Well, this is not a standard histogram usually returned by the `hist` function, right?
 As mentioned before, `evals` have some extra features like applying the user defined theme on various plots automatically.
 Please see the `graphs.brew` example [above](#examples) for further details, or check the related [global options](#evals-options).
-If you do not like this feature, simply add `evalsOptions('graph.unify`, FALSE)` to your `.Rprofile`.
+If you do not like this feature, simply add `evalsOptions('graph.unify', FALSE)` to your `.Rprofile`.

 Further features are described in the [technical docs](http://www.rdocumentation.org/packages/pander/functions/evals), and now I'll only give a brief introduction to another important feature of `evals`.